MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_2.fullname())

 ```
-so if anyone is using our class they have to change their code also.
+So if anyone is using our class they have to change their code also.

-but we dont want to do that.
+But we don't want to do that.

 ```Python
 class Employee3: